yuanqing/create-figma-plugin/docs/plugin-basics.md

 Within this UI context:

 1. Our JavaScript code cannot access the Figma plugin API; there is *no* `figma` global object.
 2. Our JavaScript code can access the full browser JavaScript API.
-This includes both the DOM and `Fetch`.
-Note that the DOM here would be DOM of the `<iframe>`, *not* the Figma editor.
+This includes both the DOM and `fetch`.
+Note that the DOM here would be DOM of the `<iframe>`, *not* the DOM of the Figma editor.
 3. We can have any arbitrary HTML, CSS, and JavaScript in the `<iframe>`.

 ### Three common use cases

 Conceptually, the main and UI context would communicate through [“message passing”](https://figma.com/plugin-docs/how-plugins-run/).
-(In practice, this involves registering event handlers and emitting events.)
+(In practice, this involves [registering event handlers and emitting events](#passing-data-between-the-plugin-commands-main-and-ui-contexts).)
 Message passing between the main and UI context is the only way to utilize parts of the Figma plugin API or JavaScript API that are only available in the opposite context.

 The following are three common use cases that we will encounter when developing a Figma plugin, and the steps for making each use case possible within Figma’s plugin execution model.

-#### I. “We want to get data from the Figma document, and show the data in our plugin UI.”
+#### 1. “We want to get data from the Figma document, and show the data in our plugin UI.”

 To accomplish this: